The Lock and Key Model Enzyme Explained!

 Other substrates will not be able to “activate” the enzyme, as their shape won’t match

 In conclusion, enzymes speed up (catalyze) some key chemical reactions in organisms.
-The theory of lock and key enzymes says that a given enzyme only interacts with its precise substrates.
+The theory of lock and key model enzymes says that a given enzyme only interacts with its precise substrates.